sungiant/sdf/README.md

 ### Constructive Solid Geometry

 Constructive solid geometry is the technique of using boolean operators to combine geometrical objects.
-A practical way to represent CSG objects is with a binary tree - with leaves representing primitives and nodes representing operations.
+A practical way to represent CSG objects is with a binary tree - leaves representing primitives and nodes representing operations.

 <img src="/docs/csg.png" style="float: right;" />